initishsharmaa/fsriskdocs/docs/modules/obligation.md

 	- Fills out the final compliance status.
 	- Adds remarks for documentation.
 - Once completed, the Compliance Checker conducts a final review and gives the final approval, officially closing the obligation.

+## Obligation Workflow
+- **Obligation Submission**
+	- GT admin sends the regulatory obligations to the Compliance Maker at T+2 days from the release of the regulation for review and completion.

+- **Initial Compliance Review**
+	- The Compliance Maker verifies and completes the information before forwarding it to the Compliance Checker(Step 1).
+	- If rejected, it is returned to the Compliance Maker for revisions (Step 1.1).
+	- If approved, it moves to the relevant departments (Step 2).

+- **Departmental Review**
+	- Departments assess the obligation and either:
+		- Reject it—returning it to the Compliance Maker for further modifications (Step 3.1).
+		- Approve it—forwarding it to the Department HOD (Step 3).

+- **HOD Approval Process**
+	- The Department HOD evaluates the obligation and can:
+		- Reject it—sending it back to the department for revisions (Step 4.1).
+		- Approve it—forwarding it to the Compliance Maker (Step 4).

+- **Compliance Maker Final Review**
+	- The Compliance Maker re-examines the obligation and can:
+		- Reject it—sending it back to the department for further modifications (Step 5.1).
+		- Approve it—submitting it to the Compliance Checker for final verification (Step 5).

+- **Final Compliance Check**
+	- The Compliance Checker assesses the obligation and either:
+		- Approves it—closing the process (Step 6).
+		- Rejects it—returning it for further revisions (Step 6.1).